jeffkraken/blue-lab/README.md

 # blue-lab

-Security+ Blue-team lab WIP
+Browser-based Security+ Blue Team Lab for Rocky Linux

+---

 # Security+ Blue Team Lab

 ## Overview

-This lab is designed to provide hands-on experience with common host security tasks covered in the CompTIA Security+ certification.
-Students will analyze a Linux server, identify security issues, and apply security best practices to harden the system.
+This project provides a hands-on blue-team lab aligned with the CompTIA Security+ certification objectives.
+Students investigate and harden a Linux system by identifying common security misconfigurations and applying defensive best practices.

+Unlike traditional labs that require SSH access, this lab is completed entirely through a web browser using an embedded Linux terminal.
+Students connect to the lab portal, launch the browser terminal, and perform all tasks directly from the web interface.

-This is a blue-team lab.
-There are no intentionally exploitable services or malware.
-The objective is to identify and remediate security findings through system administration and security auditing.
+The lab intentionally includes insecure configurations for educational purposes.
+There is no malware or intentionally exploitable application.
+The objective is to perform security auditing and system hardening using standard Linux administration tools.

+---

+## Features

+- Browser-based terminal (no SSH client required)
+- Rocky Linux environment
+- Apache-hosted lab portal
+- Preconfigured security misconfigurations
+- Auditd
+- AIDE
+- Fail2Ban
+- Firewalld
+- SELinux
+- System logging
+- Scheduled tasks
+- Multiple user accounts
+- Password policy review
+- File permission auditing

 ---